Skip to content

 The word "Imbolc" itself seems to descend from the phrase "in the belly," referring to pregnant ewes ready to give birth to their lambs.
 It was a make-or-break season for the herding and ranching lifestyle, where a poor showing among your ewes could spell catastrophe for your entire tribe's fortunes for the year.
 Because of this, Imbolc was one of the most important days of the Celtic calendar, and making sure that Brigid was watching over you was essential to survival.

-The History of Imbolc and Its Survival Today
+The History of Celebrating Imbolc and Its Survival Today

 Imbolc survives today as Saint Brigid's Day, a feast day for many Irish Catholics, and coincides with Candlemas, an ancient Greek celebration of the return of spring.
 It even inspires Groundhog Day, in a roundabout way: the emergence of a groundhog from the earth as a symbol of spring is symbolic of the Earth being seen as our mother, with her blessings coming from within her, an analogy to many facets of motherhood.